Call for Abstract

 • Radionuclide producer

 No medication is completely safe, and all medications have the potential to cause negative effects.
 Pharmacovigilance is the process of identifying and responding to medication safety risks, and its use has grown over the past 10 to 15 years.
-Pharmacovigilance is a term that would be used to describe the science and endeavours which is involved in the recognition, evaluation, comprehension, and avoidance of side effects or any other drug-related issue.
-Pharmacovigilance's main goal is to improve the safe and efficient use of pharmaceuticals, particularly by providing timely information about their safety to healthcare providers , patient and the general public.
-As a result, We can say that pharmacovigilance is an activity that supports public health and patient safety.
+Pharmacovigilance is a term used to describe the science and endeavours involved in the recognition, evaluation, comprehension, and avoidance of side effects or any other drug-related issue.
+Pharmacovigilance's main goal is to encourage the safe and efficient use of pharmaceuticals, particularly by providing timely information about their safety to patients, healthcare providers, and the general public.
+As a result, pharmacovigilance is an activity that supports patient safety and public health.

 • Adverse effects of drugs